Kingdom of Lindsey

-The Kingdom of Lindsey or Linnuis (Lindesege) was a lesser Anglo-Saxon kingdom, which was absorbed into Northumbria in the 7th century.
+The Kingdom of Lindsey (Lindesege) was a lesser Anglo-Saxon kingdom, which was absorbed into Mercia in the 8th century.
 The name Lindsey derives from the Old English toponym Lindesege, meaning "Isle of Lind".
 Lindum Colonia was the Roman name of the settlement which is now the City of Lincoln in Lincolnshire.
 (Lindum Colonia was shortened in Old English to Lindocolina and then Lincylene.)
 Lindum was a Latinised form of a native Brittonic name which has been reconstructed as *Lindon (lit. 'pool' or 'lake'; cf. modern Welsh llyn).

 Geography

 Lindsey lay between the Humber estuary and the Wash, forming its inland boundaries from the courses of the Witham and Trent rivers, and the Foss Dyke between them.
 A marshy region south of the Humber known as the Isle of Axholme was also included.
 It is believed that Roman Lindum (Lincoln) was the capital of Lindsey: the continuity of the place name suggests continuity of settlement traditions: in 625, Bede recounts, the missionary Paulinus of York was received by the praefectus of Lindum.
 Place-name evidence is suggestive that the Anglian settlement known as Lindisfaras spread from the Humber coast.

 Lindsey means the 'island of Lincoln': it was surrounded by water and very wet land.
 Lincoln was in the south-west part of the kingdom.
 During the Anglo-Saxon settlement of Britain, from about 450, Lindsey was one of the lesser kingdoms.
 Although it has its own list of kings, at an early date it came under external influence.
 It was from time to time effectively part of Deira, of the Northumbrian kingdom and, particularly later, of Mercia.
 Lindsey lost its independence long before the arrival of the Danish settlers.